temporalio/documentation/docs/java/java-side-effect.md

 }
 ```

-The result of `Workflow.sideEffect` is recorded into the workflow history, meaning that during
+The result of `Workflow.sideEffect` is recorded into the Workflow history, meaning that during
-a replay it will be returned from the history without executing it's code again.
+a replay it will be returned from the history without executing its code again.

-Note that you shouldn't modify the workflow state inside `Workflow.sideEffect`.
+Note that you shouldn't modify the Workflow state inside `Workflow.sideEffect`.
 For that you should only use the `Workflow.sideEffect` return value.

 Temporal Java SDK provide deterministic methods to generate a random number, or a random UUID as well: